 \subsection{Experiment Settings}

 To evaluate the proposed algorithms, we conducted experiments using the ModelNet40 data set for multiview object classification.
-It has a total of 40,000 samples from 40 classes.
-Each sample consists of 12 views from different angles, which are features of an object.
-We use $M = 4, 8$ clients during the experiment, and each client has data from only partial views in some of the classes.
-We use the convolutional layers of Resnet-34 for feature extraction for HyFEM and use an MLP with one hidden layer for local inference.
+The dateset has 40,000 samples from 40 classes.
+Each sample consists of 12 views from different angles, which are the 12 features of an object.
+We used $M = 4, 8$ clients during the experiment, and each client had data from only partial views in some of the classes.
+We used the convolutional layers of Resnet-34 for feature extraction for HyFEM and used an MLP with one hidden layer for local inference.
 For comparison, we also trained the model using the entire data set with all the features, which we label ``centralized'' in the figures.

-In the training phase, the local clients train with their partial data and partial features.
-In the testing phase, the local clients will test their local model with partial features on all the samples, and we average over all clients to obtain the averaged local accuracy.
-The global accuracy is computed using the matched global model $(\theta_0,\{\theta_{m,0}\})$ on all samples with full features.
+In the training phase, the local clients trained their models with their partial data and partial features along with the server aggregating their local models.
+In the testing phase, the local clients tested their local models on all the samples but only using their corresponding partial features.
+We average over all the clients to obtain the averaged local accuracy.
+The global accuracy is computed using the matched global model $(\theta_0,\{\theta_{m,0}\})$ on all the samples with full features.

-We uniformly set the total communication rounds $T = 32$ and local update step $Q = 32$ with HyFEM-Avg with mini-batch size $32$ on local clients during the training.
-The initial learning rate is set to be $\eta = 0.005$ and decays by $0.2$ for every 8 rounds of communication.
-In the case when $M=4$, we select four views ($D = 4$) as the full feature.
-Each client has 30 classes of data, and has $\abs{\cD_m} = 3$ views.
-Therefore, none of the clients has full sample nor full features and the data distribution is heterogeneous.
+We uniformly set the total communication rounds $T = 32$ and local update step $Q = 32$ with HyFEM-Avg with mini-batch size $32$ on the local clients during training.
+The initial learning rate was set to $\eta = 0.005$ and decayed by $0.2$ for every 8 rounds of communication.

-\figref{fig:view_4_3} shows the result when {$|{\mathcal{D}}_m|=3$}.
-In this setting, the local model and the global model trained with HyFEM can behave well on the data set and even obtained higher accuracy than the centralized training.
-We believe this is due to the clients' data heterogeneity, which helps prevent the model from over-fitting.
+In the test with $M=4$ clients, we selected four views ($D = 4$) as the full set of features.
+Each client had 30 classes of data and had $\abs{\cD_m} = 3$ out of the 4 views.
+Therefore, none of the clients had either the full samples or the full features.
+The data distribution was heterogeneous. \figref{fig:view_4_3} depicts the result of this test.
+The local models and the global model trained with HyFEM had good test results and even obtained a higher accuracy than the model that was centrally trained.
+We believe that data heterogeneity helped reduce model over-fitting.